 We are absolutely sure it will be at least 30% more than you thought and that after taking part you will have seen for yourself just how much you are on a water using autopilot- not only that we believe you will see how much you use unnecessarily and will easily be able to see where you can save water around the home which could lead to some dollar savings down the track too!

 We believe that when you discover how often you reach for your taps, you’ll appreciate tap water much more and want to use it wiser in future.
-Sign up to take part today www.waternight.com.au
+Sign up to take part www.waternight.com.au - registrations open now!

 Great creative with friends and family.
 Share your experience with colleagues and school friends.
-Water is amazing and we believe you'll start to see how valuable it is to you after taking part in the first of these annual Water Night events!
+Water is amazing and we believe you'll start to see how valuable it is to you after taking part in Water Night!
 Come on take the challenge sign up at www.waternight.com.au